bplmaps/processing-place/content/catalogue/02-layering-data/index.md

 > The computer data file process encodes and provides separable access to each subvariable.
 Thus, in effect, one makes not one data map, but a separable, mappable file component for each subvariable.
 The computer allows the selective recall and recoding of these subvariables, as required by the criteria in any particular analysis.

-<div class="container pullquote-citation">—CARL STEINITZ, PAUL PARKER, AND LAWRIE JORDAN, "HAND-DRAWN OVERLAYS: THEIR HISTORY AND PROSPECTIVE USES," <i>LANDSCAPE ARCHITECTURE</i> 66, NO. 5 (1976), PP. 444–455.</div>
+<div class="container pullquote-citation-page">—CARL STEINITZ, PAUL PARKER, AND LAWRIE JORDAN, "HAND-DRAWN OVERLAYS: THEIR HISTORY AND PROSPECTIVE USES," <i>LANDSCAPE ARCHITECTURE</i> 66, NO. 5 (1976), PP. 444–455.</div>